small-tech/jsdb/README.md

 ## Important security note

-Note that JSDF is __not__ a data exchange format.
-Since it contains JavaScript code that is run, you must only load JSDF files from a domain that you own and control and have a secure connection to.
+__JSDF is _not_ a data exchange format.__

+Since JSDF is made up of JavaScript code that is evaluated at run time, you must only load JSDF files from domains that you own and control and have a secure connection to.

 __Do not load in JSDF files from third parties.__

-If you want a data _exchange_ format, use [JSON](https://www.json.org/json-en.html).
+If you need a data _exchange_ format, use [JSON](https://www.json.org/json-en.html).

 Rule of thumb: